Riwajchalise/phpblog/pages/mydoc/mydoc_while_loop.md

 }
 ```
 ### Example1
-A program to print number from 1 to 10
+A program to print number from 1 to 10 using while loop.

 {% highlight php %}
 <?php